top of page

 For the first few months you can bring your baby to your counselling sessions.

-There is a lot to get your head round, and I can help you.
-We can talk about your life so far and focus on any issues you would like to work on before your baby arrives.
-We can explore the areas of motherhood you are most anxious about, and discuss the personal strengths that you bring to your new job of mothering.
+We talk about your life so far and focus on issues you would like to work on before your baby arrives.
+We explore your concerns and difficulties, and the personal strengths and experience that you bring to your new job of mothering.
 We work towards you feeling as best prepared as possible.
+Some clients like to cue me up as continuity of support for the postpartum period.
+We meet for some sessions in pregnancy, then have weekly/fortnightly/monthly or adhoc sessions 'on the other side'.

 Veteran mums

 No sooner have you found your balance then something else changes!
-You may be struggling to balance competing demands (relationships, work, home, multiple children, self-care) and finding that one or more area is suffering.
-You may recognise that you are overwhelmed and experiencing burn out.
+You may be struggling to balance competing demands (relationships, work, home, multiple children, self-care), finding that one or more area is suffering.
+You may be overwhelmed and experiencing burn out.
+I meet a lot of women who are holding everything together but feel lost.
+There can be a lot of private shame, guilt and rage about finding our children, and our role as mothers, difficult.

-Of course mums face all the same difficulties as any person.
-You may be suffering emotionally and want counselling for any issue.
-It can be helpful to meet with a counsellor who understands that a huge part of your life is motherhood, and that your problems and dilemmas happen in that context.
+We can talk about anything (some clients don't even mention their children much).
+Whatever you'd like counselling for it can be helpful to meet with a counsellor who understands that a huge part of your life is motherhood, and that your problems and dilemmas happen in that context.

 Dads?